hackeriet/network/moon/README.md

 #### Really?
 I am lost!
 Tell me more.

-DEVS!
+Developers!
 We have a switch downstream from the second interface, and we send traffic tagged with the different vlans.
-On the switch (that has to have the proper spanning tree protocol functionality) we receive the cable from the second interface of our gateway on a port in which we tag all the vlans.
-That means, we have to have:
+On the switch (that has to have the proper spanning tree protocol functionality) that receives the cable from the second interface of our gateway on a port in which we tag all the vlans.
+That means, in our setup we need to have:

 * An stp enabled switch
 * The corresponding vlans we defined in the interfaces file configured on the switch